 But she doesn’t want a business.
 She wants to work for someone else.
 Which is, actually, much more common than you think.
 It’s just so unfashionable to admit that.

 You never know, really, if you want a business until you have a business sitting right there that you can run.
-I think that’s the best thing I can teach you in the seminar: how to learn about yourself and how to figure out what sort of work you need day-to-day to feel fulfilled.
+I think that’s the best thing I can teach you in the webinar: how to learn about yourself and how to figure out what sort of work you need day-to-day to feel fulfilled.
 For so many people, trying to launch their own company is a really important part of this self-exploration.

 Back to Melissa.
 She’s the guest moderator on Thursday night.
 She will be great.
 Because she’s great at everything she does.
 I will ask her to do it again on the Friday session, and she’ll say no. We don’t know why she’ll say no until she does Thursday.
 That’s the best way to know what you don’t want to do, right?
 To try it.